mercadopago/devsite-docs/guides/shopify/integration-test.en.md

 ![Panel](/images/shopify/test-pro-shopify-es.png)

 9. Click **Save**.
-10. Access Mercado Pago and log in to the buyer's test account created in step 3.
+10. Open a new incognito window and log in to Mercado Pago using the buyer's test account created in step 3.
 ----[mlb]----
 11. In the same window logged in as a buyer, access your store and make a purchase by providing test information such as CPF, RG, phone, and email from the buyer's test account.
 Also, use the test cards available in the [corresponding documentation](/developers/en/docs/shopify/additional-content/your-integrations/test/cards) .